banubot/hasenpfeffer-heist/README.md

 handle end game
-why is "its your turn" chat the only one not on the left? chat always scrolls to bottom
+why is "its your turn" chat the only one not on the left? chat always scrolls to bottom fix the burrow some kind of shadow on choices